uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 ```
 ### Decision Tree Conclusions

-The decision tree method overall seemed like a viable option to create a draft predictive model for our data set and we intend to refine our trees to be used later on.
-What we can do to potentially make our decision tree method better is to find a way to prune the decision tree more effectively or find a way to split our data set better so that or accuracy is higher.
-We also could potentially refine our gini-impurity so that the data set has less inequality.
+The decision tree method overall was a viable option to create a draft predictive model for our data set, and we intend to refine our trees to be used later on.
+We can improve our decision tree method by finding a way to prune the decision tree more effectively or to split our data set better so that our accuracy is higher.
+We could also refine our Gini-impurity so that the data set has less inequality.

 ## Discussion

-After creating two predictive machine learning models of our data set in our predictive modeling section, we concluded that our initial research question was able to be accomplished with relative accuracy.
-However, our initial idea of how our machine learning program would work was very different from what we had originally in mind.
-We thought that we would be able to insert a constraint, such as 20 MPa for the concrete compressive strength, and it would give us the admixture combination that came closes to this.
-However, since our data set was only composed of a category of admixtures, we were unable to get it to only return one value and instead it would return many rows of data.
-Another issue with our data set was that since it was a category, we were unable to get any other machine learning options we learned in class besides a simple non-linear regression and decision tree to work.
-Which led to us not being able to have our predictive model to result in great accuracy, above 95%, leading to our program to not be reliable if we were to use it in a real world scenario.
-The next step that we could take is to find a better data set for this topic we chose or create our own data set that provided the exact impacts that each concrete component contributed to the concretes compressive strength.
-We then would be able to use this new data set we created and normalize, run through dense layers, and used neural network programming to create a much better predictive model that could then be applied in real world concrete management projects.
+After creating two machine learning models of our data set in our predictive modelling section, we concluded that our initial research question could be accomplished with relative accuracy.
+However, our initial idea of how our machine learning program would work was very different from what we had initially in mind.
+We decided to insert a constraint, such as 20 MPa, for the concrete compressive strength, which would give us the admixture combination that came close to this.
+However, since our data set was only composed of a category of admixtures, we could not get it only to return one value instead it would return many rows of data.
+Another area for improvement with our data set was that since it was a category, we could only get any other machine learning options we learned in class besides a simple non-linear regression and decision tree to work, which led to us not being able to have our predictive model to result in great accuracy, above 95%, leading to our program to not be reliable if we were to use it in a real world scenario.
+The next step that we could take is to find a better data set for this topic we chose or create our own data set that provided the exact impacts that each concrete component contributed to the concrete's compressive strength.
+We could then use this new data set we created and normalize, run through dense layers, and use neural network programming to create a much better predictive model that could be applied in real-world, concrete management projects.